sapegin/blog.sapegin.me/content/all/react-16.md

 );
 ```

-Note that the short syntax may not be supported by [the tools you’re using](https://reactjs.org/blog/2017/11/28/react-v16.2.0-fragment-support.html#support-for-fragment-syntax).
+**Note:** The short syntax may not be supported by [the tools you’re using](https://reactjs.org/blog/2017/11/28/react-v16.2.0-fragment-support.html#support-for-fragment-syntax).

 ## Returning strings and numbers from components